0jscsshtml/brickscodes/README.md

   * Supports updating ACF options pages.
 You can select an ACF options page from the list, and the corresponding fields will automatically populate in the repeater mapping field.

 * Form Multi Steps From (Module)
-  * Enabling Multi-Steps adds a new control to all form field types.
+  * Enabling Multi-Steps mode adds a new control 'step group' to all form field types.
-  * Assign form fields to specific step groups.
+  * Assign form fields to dedicated step group as needed.
-  * Once all fields are assigned to step groups, step progress can be enabled.
+  * Once all fields are assigned to step groups, enable step progress navigation bar.
 A step progress component using the native Bricks List Element is automatically created with all step groups.
   * Customize step progress icons and titles as needed.
+  * You can jump straight to specific completed step by clicking step icon.
-  * Optiona to preview the full form on the last step.
+  * Optiona to rreview the full form on the last step.
+  * All form groups will be visible in Builder.

 * Form Webhook (Module)
   * Introduces a custom form action: 'webhook'.